Demo-AI-Edge-Crazy-Train/lego-summit-connect-2025-lab-statement/content/ai/creating-project/index.en.md

 It is important to understand the key concepts we will be working with in this OpenShift AI workshop.

-**OpenShift AI** is an integrated platform that simplifies the development, deployment, and management of Data Science and AI projects in a cloud-native environment based on OpenShift.
+**OpenShift AI** is an integrated platform that simplifies the management of AI projects in a cloud-native environment based on OpenShift.

-Each participant will work within a **Data Science project**, which serves as an isolated space to organize resources such as models, data, notebooks, and pipelines.
+Each participant will work within a **Data Science Project**, which serves as an isolated space to organize resources such as data, notebooks, models, and pipelines.
 A **Data Connection** allows the platform to connect to a storage source (for example, S3 or Ceph) to save and share artifacts produced by pipelines.
-The **Pipeline Server** is the orchestration engine that executes and tracks the various stages of data processing and model training workflows.
+The **Pipeline Server** is the orchestration engine that executes and tracks the various stages of data processing and model training.
-The **Workbench** provides an interactive Jupyter-based environment where data scientists can write, run, and test their code.
+The **Workbench** provides an interactive Jupyter-based development environment where data scientists can write, run, and test their code.
 Finally, the **Git repository** contains the project’s source code, ensuring reproducibility and collaboration around the same set of scripts and notebooks.

 These components interact to provide a complete workflow, from experimental development to production deployment of models.